-The Safe Routes to School Construction Program is divided into three types of grants:
+The Safe Routes to School Construction Program is housed in the Public Transportation Division and divided into three types of grants:

-- Competitive Grants: 87.5 percent or more of Safe Routes to School funds will be set aside to build street safety projects to reduce barriers and hazards for children walking or bicycling to or from schools.
-Funds will be distributed through an application-based, competitive, process every two years. - Rapid Response Grants: Up to 10 percent of funds will be available for urgent needs or systemic safety issues.
+- 1. Competitive Construction Grants: 87.5 percent or more of Safe Routes to School funds will be set aside to build street safety projects to reduce barriers and hazards for children walking or bicycling to or from schools.
+Funds will be distributed through an application-based, competitive, process every two years. - 2.
+Rapid Response Constructions Grants: Up to 10 percent of funds will be available for urgent needs or systemic safety issues.
 Funds will be distributed through an application process that is open as long as there are funds available.
 Eligibility requirements are currently under development. - 3.
-Project Identification Grants: Up to 2.5 percent of funds will be used by the Oregon Department of Transportation to help communities identify projects that reduce barriers and hazards for children walking or bicycling to and from school and that will lead to eventual construction.
+Project Identification Program (Planning Assistance): Up to 2.5 percent of funds will be used by the Oregon Department of Transportation to help communities identify projects that reduce barriers and hazards for children walking or bicycling to and from school and that will lead to eventual construction.